ukatc/AtLAST_sensitivity_calculator/README.md

 For the time being, both the web client and Python package can be installed or downloaded from this repository.

-Documentation on how to install the Sensitivity Calculater Python package can be found in the [``Python Package Installation Guide``](docs/source/user_guide/python_package_installation.rst).
+Documentation on how to install the Sensitivity Calculator Python package can be found in the [``Python Package Installation Guide``](docs/source/user_guide/python_package_installation.rst).
 Information on using the Python package is provided in the [``Using the Calculator guide``](docs/source/user_guide/using_the_calculator.rst).